 Today every professional team knows how important data is.
 Whether it’s financial spreadsheets, vector graphic files, collaborative documents or presentations, or something else entirely, data is what allows your team to get its work done every day.
-It makes sense, then, that data security should be on your team’s radar at every step in the process.
+It makes sense, then, that data governance should be on your team’s radar at every step in the process.

 Keeping your team’s data safe and secure doesn’t have to be complicated.
 We’ve compiled a list of 5 tools and strategies that every professional team can (and should!) use to keep their information safe.

 Here’s what’s on the list:

 - Choose a cloud storage platform with remote wipe capabilities

 - Stay on top of file and folder access control